 Drop Consent requires students to obtain consent in order to drop the class.

-Why are my enrollment appointments so much later than last semester?
+Why are my enrollment appointments so late?

 Students will now enroll based on how many terms or semesters they completed at UC Berkeley rather than be based on how many units they’ve completed.
 New transfer students will enter with four terms completed.